m-dobler/sobot-rimulator/readme.md

 ## Configuration

-The simulator can be configured by a variety of paramters.
+The simulator can be configured by a variety of parameters.
 The default configuration file is [config.yaml](config.yaml), where all parameters are documented.
 The configuration file [original_config.yaml](original_config.yaml) does not include any of the extensions made and performs completely identical to the original sobot rimulator.